Defining Stores

-Option stores combine state, getters, and actions in one definition object.
-They are the closest equivalent to Pinia's default style.
+Option stores organize state, getters, and actions into a single configuration object.
+This is the closest equivalent to the standard Pinia style.

 import { defineStore } from '@selfagency/stately';